 Prep – So, I don’t actually wash the mushrooms for this recipe… You can prepare them by wiping them with a damp cloth or damp paper towel, but I do not recommend getting them soaking wet.
 This will prevent the coating from sticking to them!

-Once the mushrooms are ready, I preheat the air fryer to 380°F and get al of my other ingredients together.
+Once the mushrooms are ready, I preheat the air fryer to 380°F and get all of my other ingredients together.

-I use two bowls in this recipe, one for the wet ingredients and one for dry.
-In the first bowl I whisk together the egg and olive oil, then add in the mushrooms and toss around until they’re coated.
+I use two bowls in this recipe, one for the wet ingredients and one for the dry.
+In the first bowl, I whisk together the egg and olive oil, then add in the mushrooms and toss them around until they’re coated.

 Raw button mushrooms in a bowl.